coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Custom entries have levels, like the main grammar of terms and grammar of patterns have.
 The lower level is 0 and this is the level used by default to put rules delimited with tokens on both ends.
-The level is left to be inferred by Coq when using :n:`in custom @ident`.
+The level is left to be inferred by Rocq when using :n:`in custom @ident`.
 The level is otherwise given explicitly by using the syntax :n:`in custom @ident at level @natural`, where :n:`@natural` refers to the level.